Cuprate/cuprate/books/protocol/src/pruning.md

 now we are close, all we have to do now to get the stripe is add 1

-## Getting A Blocks Pruning Seed
+## Getting A Block's Pruning Seed

-The Blocks pruning seed is the seed that will keep that block.
+The Block's pruning seed is the seed that will keep that block.
 This is the function in Monero:

 ```c++
 uint32_t get_pruning_seed(uint64_t block_height, uint64_t blockchain_height, uint32_t log_stripes)